Pawares-Jui/Data-Analysis-Portfolio/README.md

 ### About
 Hi, I'm Pawares!
 I have a strong foundation in mathematic and statistic, and I recently graduated with hands-on experience in data analysis and machine learning.
 I am passionate about using data to uncover insights and solve real-world problems.

-During my projects, I honed my skills in Python (Pandas, NumPy, Matplotlib, Seaborn, WordCloud), R, and SQL, performing exploratory data analysis (EDA), text analysis, and feature engineering.
+During my projects, I honed my skills in Python (Pandas, NumPy, Matplotlib, Seaborn), R, and SQL, performing exploratory data analysis (EDA), text analysis, and feature engineering.
 I have experience visualizing data and presenting insights through interactive reports and dashboards, which helps communicate complex information clearly.

 In my free time, I enjoy exploring new datasets, experimenting with machine learning models, and learning about innovative techniques in data science.
 I am eager to apply my skills to meaningful projects and contribute to a data-driven team.